 The office also oversees the management of violations of Residence Hall policies by coordinating the resolution of cases at the residence hall level or by directly adjudicating cases in the Office of Student Conduct and Community Standards (utilizing Department of Residence Life and Housing Services procedures) as the circumstances warrant.

 The Office also facilitates and adjudicates allegations of misconduct by recognized student groups registered with the Office of Student Activities, Leadership and Service.

 Lastly, the Office serves in a consulting and advisory capacity to other units of the University to support their conduct related responsibilities.

 The Office of Student Conduct and Community Standards facilitates the adjudication phase of the University's Sexual Misconduct, Relationship Violence, and Stalking Policy, in accordance with the Procedures for Complaints Against Students.

 Student conduct records may be kept for a minimum period of time or permanently, depending upon the nature of the disciplinary action in which the student was involved.
-Students are strongly encouraged to consult the University Records policy for information concerning the retention of disciplinary records and the Family Educational Rights and Privacy Act for information concerning the manner in which student records are protected with respect to disclosure.
+Students are strongly encouraged to consult the University Records policy for information concerning the retention of disciplinary records and the Family Educational Rights and Privacy Act (FERPA) for information concerning the manner in which student records are protected with respect to disclosure.

 In accordance with the University's FERPA procedures, requests for student conduct records must be directed to Albert Gentile, Associate Registrar, email@example.com.